tinacms/tina.io/content/guides/nextjs/github/github-oauth-app.md

 # The path to your repository in GitHub
 REPO_FULL_NAME=my-github-user/my-github-repo

 # The base branch that new changes and forks are created from.
-Defaults to 'master'.
+Usually 'master' or 'main' on newer repos.
-BASE_BRANCH=master
+BASE_BRANCH=main

 # The signing key used for token encryption
 SIGNING_KEY=